aimltsf/EpiCastBench/README.md

-# EpiCastBench: A Benchmark for Multivariate Epidemic Forecasting (Code)
+# EpiCastBench: Datasets and Benchmarks for Multivariate Epidemic Forecasting (Code)

 This repository contains the codebase for EpiCastBench, a benchmark designed to evaluate multivariate epidemic forecasting models across diverse real-world datasets.